 Given the dependence of many teaching hospitals on Medicare Graduate Medical Education funding, any major or overly prescriptive changes in payment policy could have serious ramifications.

 Nonetheless, we do support the following provisions.

-Nonetheless, we do support the following provisions.
 First, we should cap the number of residents.
 Now, the total number of residents in this country, since 1990, is from about 107,000 to almost 130,000, a growth of 20 percent, during a period when the U.S. population increased 6 percent, beginning at a time when everyone believed we had too many residency slots already.